 Non-current assets (or disposal Groups) are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
 They are measured at the lower of their carrying amount and fair value less costs to sell, except for assets such as deferred tax assets, assets arising from employee benefits, financial assets and contractual rights under insurance contracts, which are specifically exempt from this requirement.
-Non-current assets (including those that are part of a disposal Group) are not depreciated or amortised while they are classified as held for sale.
+Non-current assets (including those (All amounts in Rs.
+Lakhs, unless otherwise stated)

+that are part of a disposal Group) are not depreciated or amortised while they are classified as held for sale.
 Noncurrent assets classified as held for sale and the assets of a disposal Group classified as held for sale are presented separately from the other assets in the balance sheet.